MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/create-nextgen-reporting-solutions.md

 | Management Reporter | Power User | Power User | Transactional                | External          | Modeled   |

 ## Create a report using List Pages
-In this section, we'll walk you through the process of exporting Finance and Operations data displayed in an entity details form.
-Here we'll demonstrate how every form in Finance and Operations can be viewed as a source of data for management and analysis using the power of Excel.
+In this section, we'll walk you through the process of exporting data displayed in an entity details form.
+Here we'll demonstrate how every form in can be viewed as a source of data for management and analysis using the power of Excel.

 ### Create an analysis report based on all rentals in Fleet Management that are marked as complete

-1. Open Internet Explorer, and navigate to your Finance and Operations instance base URL and sign in.
+1. Open Internet Explorer, and navigate to your instance base URL and sign in.

     1. On the cloud environment, the base URL is obtained from LCS
     2. On a local VM, the base URL is https://usnconeboxax1aos.cloud.onebox.dynamics.com